-3.2.
-Assessing participant outcomes
+3.2 Assessing participant outcomes

-Before plotting the outcomes we removed repeat players-and participants who indicated that they had been taught or had learnt about environmental modelling, leaving 46868220 participants in total.-This was so that we did not bias our analysis by including too many of our peers in meteorology and academia.
-It should be noted that for the confidence questions we found that many people specified the opposite probability, perhaps misreading the question and thinking that it referred to the chance of 'no rain' rather than 'any rain' as the question specified.
+Before plotting the outcomes we removed repeat players, leaving 8220 participants in total.
+It should be noted that for the confidence questions we found that many people specified the opposite probability, perhaps misreading the question and thinking that it referred to the chance of "no rain" rather than "any rain" as the question specified.
 We estimate that approximately 15% of participants had this misconception, although this figure might vary for different demographic groups: it is difficult to specify the exact figure since errors in understanding of probability would also exhibit a similar footprint in the results.

 For the first part of the temperature and rainfall questions the percentage of participants who make the correct decision (location choice or shift choice) is calculated.
-In Fig. 4 and Fig. 5 bar plots present the proportion of participants who get the question correct, and error bars have been determined from the Standard Error of the proportion (SE_p) (Equation 3).
-In Figs. 6a and 7a bar plots have been used to present the mean proportion of the four questions that each participant answers correctly, and error bars have been determined from the Standard Error of the sample mean (Equation 4).
-The boxplots in Figs. 6b and 7b include notches that represent the 95% confidence interval around the median.
+In Figs. 4 and 5 bar plots present the proportion of participants who get the question correct, and error bars have been determined from the standard error of the proportion (SE_p) (Eq.
+3).
+In Figs. 6a and 7a bar plots have been used to present the mean proportion of the four questions that each participant answers correctly, and error bars have been determined from the standard error of the sample mean (Eq.
+4).
+The boxplots in Figs. 6b and 7b include notches that represent the 95 % confidence interval around the median.

-378

-$$SE{p} = \sqrt{p(1-p)n}$$
+$$SE{p} = \sqrt{p(1-p)n}$$ (3)

-379

-$$380 \qquad \qquad (3)$$

-381

-$$382 \qquad \qquad SE{\bar{x}} = \frac{\sigma}{\sqrt{n}}$$

-383

-$$384 \qquad \qquad (4)$$
+$$SE{\overline{x}} = \frac{\delta}{\sqrt{n}}$$ (4)

-3.3.
-Results from temperature questions
+3.3 Results from temperature questions

-Figure 4a shows the forecasts presented in the temperature questions for each of the 4 questions (Weeks), Figure 4b presents the percentage of correct responses for the choice in the first part of the question for each presentation format, and the Figure 4c presents the error between the actual and chosen probability in the location chosen for each presentation format.
+Figure 4a shows the forecasts presented in the temperature questions for each of the four questions (weeks), Fig. 4b presents the percentage of correct responses for the choice in the first part of the question for each presentation format, and Fig. 4c presents the error between the actual and chosen probability in the location chosen for each presentation format.

 The scenario in Question 1 was constructed so that it was possible to make the correct choice regardless of the presentation format.
-The results show that the vast majority of participants presented with each presentation format correctly chose Stonemouth as the location where it was most likely to reach 20°C. There was little difference between the presentation formats, though more participants presented with the Line format made the correct choice than for the Table format, despite them both having the same information content.
+The results show that the vast majority of participants presented with each presentation format correctly chose Stonemouth as the location where it was most likely to reach 20 °C. There was little difference between the presentation formats, though more participants presented with the line format made the correct choice than for the table format, despite them both having the same information content.
 Participants with all presentation formats had the same median probability error if they correctly chose Stonemouth.
-Small sample sizes for Rockford (fewer people answered the first question incorrectly) limits comparison for those results, as shown by the large notch sizes.
+Small sample sizes for Rockford (fewer people answered the first question incorrectly) limit comparison for those results, as shown by the large notch sizes.